Soulsender/CISA/Windows/DNS Zones.md

 - converts an IP address to a name
 - should be implemented as often as possible
 - can aid in troubleshooting
+- basically hold a copy of the primary zone
+#### Stub Zones
+- redirects to an authoritative dns server